Hason Raja (2017 film)

 Hason Raja (হাসন রাজা) is a 2017 Bangladeshi film directed by Ruhul Amin, starring Mithun Chakraborty and Raima Sen.

 Plot

 The film is about Hason Raja, a flamboyant, ruthless zamindar (aristocrat) from Sylhet, who falls in love with Dilaram, who transforms him.
-He later becomes a poet, singing songs and wandering all across Bangladesh.
-Hinduism, Buddhism and Sufism influenced his songs.
-He was the inspiration of the Nobel Prize winner Rabindranath Tagore, who mentioned Raja at several conferences worldwide and he remains one of the greatest and most powerful icons of Bengali culture today.
+He later becomes a poet, sings songs and travels all over Bangladesh.
+His songs were influenced by Hinduism, Buddhism and Sufism.
+He was the inspiration of Nobel laureate Rabindranath Tagore, who mentioned Raja at several conferences around the world, and he remains one of the greatest and most powerful icons of Bengali culture today.

 Cast

 Production

 Fascinated by the legend of Hason Raja, the UK-based director Ruhul Amin wanted to make it as a feature film.
 With more than 15 documentaries and feature films for the BBC behind him, Ruhul wanted Mithun Chakraborty as Raja and Raima Sen as his muse, Dilaram.
 Amin met Chakraborty in 2007 and finalized the title role, while Sen agreed to be a part of the film a year later.
 As Amin could not find a producer for the project in 2003, his friends and the Bangladeshi community based at England funded the film and officially it went to floors on 22 February 2011.